malan88/standingwater/src/markdown/posts/210717-power-and-politics.md

 can make money?

-Countries like China, where power is absolutely concentrated in a nondemocratic oligarchy (no matter how large it is, concentration is relative; I don't care that the National People's Congress has nearly 3000 members, the country has 1.3 _billion_ damn people; futhermore, that Congress is not as "free" to vote it's conscience as the legislatures of the West) can have economic prosperity in the short term (which is, _necessarily_, a function of economic freedom), but can never escape the runway of its own potential corruption.
+Countries like China, where power is absolutely concentrated in a nondemocratic oligarchy, can have economic prosperity in the short term, but can never escape the runway of its own potential corruption.
+No matter how large the country is, concentration is relative; I don't care that the National People's Congress has nearly 3000 members, the country has 1.3 _billion_ damn people.
+Futhermore, that Congress is not as "free" to vote its conscience as the legislatures of the West.

+The reason for this is fairly simple: prosperity is inextricably linked with economic freedom, and when a power capable of restricting that freedom is concentrated, it will be abused to restrict that freedom for its own benefit.
 If you doubt the necessity of economic freedom for a nation's prosperity you can stop reading now.
-There exists no controlled economy in history of the world which has ever prospered in the long term (i.e., on the order of even a hundred years).
+There exists no controlled economy in the history of the world which has ever prospered in the long term (i.e., on the order of even a hundred years).

-_On the other hand_ we can see a plethora of examples where too weak a governmental institution results in poverty.
+_On the other side_ we can see a plethora of examples where too weak a governmental institution results in poverty.
 The United States from 1880-1940 is a great example of this: poverty was rampant, inequality was extreme, and abject misery was the law of the land during a period of extreme economic freedom.